hashicorp/vault/website/source/docs/enterprise/namespaces/index.html.md

 overhead for teams.
-Given that tenants will likely have different policies and request changes at a different rate, managing a multi-tenant environment can become very difficult for a single team as the number of tenants within that environment grow.
+Given that tenants will likely have different policies and request changes at a different rate, managing a multi-tenant environment can become very difficult for a single team as the number of tenants within that organization grow.

-'Namespaces' is a set of features within Vault Enterprise that allows Vault environments to support *Secure Multi-tenancy* (or *SMT*) within a single Vault Enterprise infrastructure.
-Through namespaces, Vault administrators can support tenant isolation for teams and individuals as well as empower those individuals to self-manage their own tenant environment.
+'Namespaces' is a set of features within Vault Enterprise that allows Vault environments to support *Secure Multi-tenancy* (or *SMT*) within a single Vault infrastructure.
+Through namespaces, Vault administrators can support tenant isolation for teams and individuals as well as empower delegated administrators to manage their own tenant environment.

 ## Architecture

 Namespaces are isolated environments that functionally exist as "Vaults within a Vault."
-They have separate login paths and support creating and managing data isolated to a namespace including the following:
+They have separate login paths and support creating and managing data isolated to their namespace.
+This data includes the following:

 - Secret Engine Mounts
 - Policies